StrikingLoo/strikingloo.github.io/wiki/transformation-of-the-world.md

 > “ In December 1823, US President James Monroe declared the eponymous doctrine that, though born out of specific problems in foreign policy, signaled a turning away from the Atlantic and a reorientation westward toward the interior of the continent.
 Subsequent trends down to the 1890s give the impression that, after a falling out that climaxed in the 1860s with the US Civil War and the French intervention in Mexico, Europeans and Americans drew closer again but with much hesitation.”

-Excerpt From
-The Transformation of the World
-Camiller, Patrick, Osterhammel, Jrgen

 > “From Johann Gottfried Herder and his followers in the early nineteenth century comes the Romantic triad that is applied to the history of nations: ”

 > “From Johann Gottfried Herder and his followers in the early nineteenth century comes the Romantic triad that is applied to the history of nations:  Latin—Germanic—Slav.”